gaehlerm/SoftwareEngineering/README.md

     close_database(location)
 ```

-Undoubtadly, this code is bad.
-It is very hard to read it.
-It doesn't contain any visible structure.
+Undoubtedly, this code is bad.
+It is very hard to read.
+The code lacks any visible structure.

-The authors of this book sorted the code a little, added some comments, and ended up with something like this:
+The authors of this book organized the code, added comments, and eventually produced the following result:

 ```py
 class FrontendServer: